Range Rules ADOPTED September 5, 2017

 B. Administrative Rules

 - The decisions of the Range Safety Officers (RSOs) are not subject to dispute during range operations.
-Arguing with (C3), or refusing to follow the directions of (C4), a RSO may result in the offender being sent home and having their range badge impounded.
+Arguing with (C3), or refusing to follow the directions of (C4), a RSO, an AGC Officer, or a designated Match Director may result in the offender being directed to leave the property and having their range badge impounded.

-- Any action or decision of a RSO may be brought to the attention of your Club Officers for disposition or appeal.
+a.
+Any action or decision of a RSO, AGC Officer, or designated Match Director may be brought to the attention of your Club Officers for disposition or appeal.

 - Range badges shall be in the possession of the named badge holder and readily visible at all times while on AGC property.
 (C1) Range badges may not be loaned or transferred to, or in the possession of, any other person.
 (C4) The AGC reserves the right to request additional photo identification to confirm identity.
 Non-shooting club members shall wear their range badge or current AGC club membership card, readily visible, while on AGC property.
 (C1)